Polyethylene Glycol

 FAQs

-Polyethylene Glycol is used to treat constipation.
+Polyethylene Glycol is used to treat constipation and to prepare the bowel for procedures such as colonoscopies.

-Polyethylene Glycol usually produces a bowel movement in 1-3days.
+Polyethylene Glycol usually produces a bowel movement in 1-3 days.
 Polyethylene Glycol might cause loose, watery and more frequent stools.

 Diarrhoea might occur if Polyethylene Glycol is taken in larger doses.
 Drink lots of fluids and eat food rich in fibre if you experience diarrhoea.
-Stop using Polyethylene Glycol and consult your doctor if you experience severe diarrhoea or if you find blood in stools.
+Stop using Polyethylene Glycol and consult your doctor if you experience severe diarrhoea or if you find blood in your stools.

 Polyethylene Glycol should be given to children only if advised by the doctor.